 - What’s on offer in the Departure Lounge?

-- They have a wide range of duty free items on sale, from international brands to good quality local products and souvenirs.
+- A wide range of duty free items on sale, from international brands to good quality local products and souvenirs.

 - If you have Lounge access and the time to spare, they can be found upstairs in the central area of the departure lounge.

-- The boarding gate seating is spacious and the windows have a good view of the goings-on on the tarmac.
+- The boarding gate seating is spacious and the windows have a good view of the tarmac.